Tom Nütten

-Tom Nütten ([ˈnʏtən]; born June 8, 1971) is a former American football guard who played eight seasons in the National Football League (NFL) with the St. Louis Rams.
+Tom Nütten ([ˈnʏtən]; born June 8, 1971) is an American former professional football player who was a guard for eight seasons in the National Football League (NFL), primarily with the St. Louis Rams.
 He was raised in Oelde, Germany and played high school football in Magog, Quebec and at Bishop's College School in Lennoxville, Quebec.

-American football
+Biography

+Nütten was born in Toledo, Ohio and raised in Oelde, Germany.
+He later moved to Montreal as a teenager.

 He played college football at Champlain Lennoxville – Prep School located on the Bishop's University campus, also in Lennoxville, and at Western Michigan University in Kalamazoo, Michigan.

-He was drafted by the Bills in the seventh round of the 1995 NFL draft, but the Bills released him before the season started.
+He was selected by the Buffalo Bills in the seventh round of the 1995 NFL draft, but the Bills released him before the season started.
 Nütten spent the majority of his career with the Rams, where he started in two Super Bowls.
 In 2003, he joined the New York Jets but retired before ever playing a game.
 In 2004, he came out of retirement to finish his career with the Rams.

 Personal life

 Nütten lives in Florida with his wife, Allison, their two sons, Tyson and Tristan, and daughter, Nola.
-He currently owns a restaurant in Naples, FL called Lamoraga which is serving Tapas and international modern cuisine.